Please help us to ensure that your group has a really enjoyable, worthwhile and safe experience by reading the following notes carefully.

-The visitor centre is located within 7 hectares of grassland and woodland where many education activities take place.
-All areas are within 5 minutes' walk of the visitor centre.
+The National Park centre is located within seven hectares of grassland and woodland where many education activities take place.
+All areas are within five minutes' walk of the visitor centre.
 Less mobile people and wheelchair users can usually participate in these activities but please let us know in advance so we can plan accordingly.
 Electric wheelchair buggies are available to loan free of charge for use in the grounds - please book in advance if required.

 Guided walks and special needs